bluwale/my-taskify/README.md

+Project is a spin off of piyush-eon's taskify project, with a bit more functionality.
+Currently working on sync capabilities and ability to run on Native IOS

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Project is a spin off of piyush-eon's taskify project, end goals are to launch a native desktop app and a testflight app for IOS, with sync capability.
-Have also added timer functionality, as well as more division between tasks.

 ## Available Scripts